 Believe it or not, many more affiliate programs run independently by the product creators without using any affiliate networks.
 That’s because they have proprietary affiliate software.
 They want to have full control of their affiliates, etc.Related: High Paying Affiliate Programs for Bloggers and Marketers

 There are many places to find affiliate programs.
 I would start with affiliate programs directories, doing some Google search on the most known products in your niche + affiliate program.
 Then you can pay a visit to your competitors and see which products they advertise and search for their corespondent affiliate programs.

 5.3 Select the best affiliate programs

 Now you should have a pretty good list of affiliate marketing programs.
 Don’t jump in and signup for them.
 Before affiliate managers accept you as a publisher, they want to see your website and the sources of traffic.

 Some affiliate marketers are very picky about choosing blogs.
 That’s because they don’t want to see their brand advertised on shady or questionable websites.
 So we have to build an awesome affiliate marketing website first.

 When we have our blog ready and get at least 200 visitors ready, we can apply.As a rule of thumb, aim for affiliate programs that pay good commissions (at least 15-20%) and select high-paying products.
-Let’s face it: The time to review, optimize, create traffic streams are the same for a $49 product or a $490 product.
+Let’s face it: The time to review, optimize, create traffic streams is the same for a $49 product or a $490 product.
 But the money you make is 10 times more on the second.